jimacoff/OFN-User-Guide---Master/advanced-features/products/product-variants.md

 If you are listing two or more products which are very similar, but only vary on price, or size, or something like flavour, it is best to create a ‘variant’ for that product, rather than creating multiple, separate products.
 This will make the listing clearer to customers and prevent your store from becoming cluttered.

 Using an example of Corn Cobs, let’s imagine that you want to sell individual corn cobs for 80c each, or 5 corn cobs for the discounted price of $3.
 Each of these products will be a product variant.
-Below, is the final product listing on the OFN store.
+Below, is the final product listing on the Abukem store.
 The following section will describe the steps involved in creating this listing.

 ![](https://openfoodnetwork.org/wp-content/uploads/2015/05/CornCob-Variants.png)